mingyung-park/mingyung-park/README.md

 I'm a student majoring in ***Scranton Honors Program -*** ⚖️***Society & Justice*** and 💻***Computer Science*** at Ewha Womans University.

+Within the Scranton Honors Program, I primarily study formal logic and its applications in law.

-My main interests lie in the realms of machine learning, computer vision, and backend development.
+My main interests lie in the realms of machine learning, Natural language processing, computer vision.

 <br/>